-I.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) I.D.3.
+- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+(Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
-(Core)

-- I.D.4.
+(Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The number and diversity of patients available to the program must support the required inpatient and outpatient experience for each fellow.
 (Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
 (Core) - I.E.2.
-The presence of other learners or staff members in the program must not interfere with the appointed fellows' education.
+Education of other learners must not dilute the educational experience of the program's fellows.
 (Core)